 On the day that I was writing this, I had just told my class that there are 100 more days until Christmas.
 That means there are 69 days until Thanksgiving.

 The holidays are probably my most favorite time of the year.
-I start celebrating on September 4th which is my husband's birthday and continue celebrating for what seems like forever continuing the holiday feeling until Mardi Gras begins on the twelfth day of Christmas.
+I start celebrating on September 4th which is my husband’s birthday and continue celebrating for what seems like forever continuing the holiday feeling until Mardi Gras begins on the 12th day of Christmas.

 Yet, I know that some people get stressed out when they think about the holidays because there is so much to do.
 The best thing that I have found to help is to be thoroughly prepared.
 Here are some ways to do this:

 Preparing a Great Thanksgiving Feast Starts Now